MichaelELeonard/Neural-Network-Challenge/README.md

 <br>

 ## Preprocessing
-The data was read into a Pandas DataFrame and the EIN and NAME columns were removed.
+The data was read into a DataFrame and the EIN and NAME columns were removed.
 The variable ‘Is Successful’ was identified to be the ‘target’ of the model with the ‘feature’ variables to include:

 * Application Type
 * Affiliation